 For individuals with difficulty falling asleep, magnesium may promote relaxation and sleepiness when you need it most.
-Fatigue, drowsiness, and chronic sleep deprivation can result in a decreased mental health state.
-If you need help tackling barriers to falling asleep, magnesium might be able to support you.
+Fatigue, drowsiness, and chronic sleep deprivation can result in a diminished mental health state.
+If you need help tackling barriers to fall asleep, magnesium might be able to support you.

 Supports Sleep Duration

 Magnesium is believed to contribute to sleep regulation, meaning that it may help you get longer periods of high-quality sleep.
 Magnesium can also support melatonin production, reduce cortisol levels, and reduce early morning awakenings.

 Magnesium can be a natural way to support your body’s sleep cycle so you can get the restful zzz’s you deserve.